 - Mentoring project teams; and

 Volunteers from Compass Lexecon are acting as mentors to support 180DC project teams, providing guidance and direction on both the consulting and technical aspects of their case.
 Mentors meet with project teams regularly during the project cycle and review deliverables along the way, acting as a sounding board for the student consultants.

-Following the success of the pilot, we have continued providing mentorship to 180DC in Spring 2021:
+Following the success of the pilot, we have completed two further projects providing mentorship to 180DC in Spring 2021: